mpanighetti/dnd5e-species/fey/selkie.md

 _**Aquatic Fortitude.**_ A life spent traversing the icy ocean depths has allowed you to thrive in cold environments.
 You have resistance to cold damage, and you ignore any of the drawbacks caused by a deep, underwater environment.
 Additionally, while you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.

-_**Darkvision.**_ You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light.
-You discern colors in that darkness as shades of gray.

 _**Friend of the Sea.**_ You can communicate simple ideas to any beast that has a swimming speed using sounds and gestures, and you can understand it in kind.

 _**Hold Breath.**_ You can hold your breath for 30 minutes.